Nidhogg

 Níðhǫggr gnaws the roots of Yggdrasill in this illustration from a 17th-century Icelandic manuscript.

+Runestone U 887 (1070–1100), Skillsta, Sweden, showing a runic dragon and a bipedal winged dragon.
+Winged dragons are rare in Germanic art and myth prior to the 13th century, and Nidhogg is uniquely described as feathered and flying in Völuspá.

-Nidhogg (Níðhǫggr, /non/; Modern Níðhöggur; Nidhogg; Nidhug; Nidhugg) is a Germanic dragon in Norse mythology who is said to gnaw at the roots of the world tree, Yggdrasil, and is likewise associated with the dead in Hel and Niflheim.
+Nidhogg (Níðhǫggr, /non/; older Níðhöggr, Modern Icelandic: Níðhöggur) is a Germanic dragon in Norse mythology who is said to gnaw at the roots of the world tree, Yggdrasil, and is likewise associated with the dead in Hel and Niflheim.

 Etymology

-While the suffix of the name, -höggr, literally "hewer", clearly means "biter, striker", etc, the prefix is not as clear.
+While the suffix of the name, -hǫggr, literally "hewer", clearly means "biter, striker", etc, the prefix is not as clear.
 In particular, the length of the first vowel is not determined in the original sources.
 It could be niðr ("down, downwards"), thus "Biter Below (the roots)", or níð (see below).

-In historical Viking society, níð (archaic English: nith) was a term for a social stigma, implying the loss of honor and the status of a villain.
+In historical Norse society, níð (archaic English: nith) was a term for a social stigma, implying the loss of honor and the status of a villain.
 Thus, its name might refer to its role as a horrific monster in its action of chewing the corpses of the inhabitants of Niflheim: those guilty of murder, adultery, and oath-breaking, thus something akin to "Malice Biter".

-Some scholars prefer the reading "Striker in the Dark".
+The prefix might be the same as used in Niðafjǫll ("niða-mountains"), from which Nidhogg appears after ragnarök.
+The prefix niða- has no known cognates, but it is speculated to be related to nedan (Old Swedish: niþ, nidhan), the "waning" face of the moon, as opposed to ny ("new"), the "emerging" face of the moon, thus a potential translation could be "mountains of waning", or something like "dark mountains".
+Thus, some scholars prefer the reading "Striker in the Dark".
+Compare niðamyrkr, niðmyrkr, nidamörker ("pitch-darkness"), nidmörk ("pitch-dark").

-In either case, the name seems to also refer to him gnawing on the roots of the tree Yggdrasil.
+In either case, the name seems to refer to him gnawing on the roots of the tree Yggdrasil and the bodies of the evil dead.

 Orthography

 In the standardized Old Norse orthography, the name is spelled Níðhǫggr, but the letter ǫ is frequently replaced with the Modern Icelandic ö for reasons of familiarity or technical expediency.

 The name can be represented in English texts with i for í; th, d or (rarely) dh for ð; o for ǫ and optionally without r as in Modern Scandinavian reflexes.
 The Modern Icelandic form Níðhöggur is also sometimes seen, with special characters or similarly anglicized.
-The Danish forms Nidhug and Nidhøg can also be encountered; or Norwegian Nidhogg and Swedish Nidhögg.
-The English cognate would be Nithhewer.
+The Danish forms Nidhug and Nidhøg can also be encountered; or Norwegian Nidhogg, or Swedish Nidhögg or Nidhugg.
+The English cognate construction would be Nithhewer.